 After some friends that she trusted suggested she try it, as hypnosis is good for anxiety, she gave it a go.
 She explains how she was conscious all the time, awake and alert in her mind, could talk and answer questions, or choose not to.
 She was in complete control and wouldn’t do anything against her will.
 Her body felt incredibly relaxed and she could feel her body go into a deeper relaxed state when asked to.
 However, she said that if she needed to, for example if a fire alarm went off, she would be able to open her eyes at any point and walk out of the room.

 The hypnotherapy helped her to achieve her goal by working with the subconscious mind whilst being really relaxed – not by being under control or unconscious.
 The Hypnotherapist helped the client to help herself by changing her beliefs and working towards her goal of overcoming her anxiety.
 It has helped her subconscious to not feel anxious, so it doesn’t affect her everyday life.
 After the session she felt different, completely awake and in touch with how to deal with her anxieties.

 If you would like to know more about how hypnotherapy can help you, please get in touch with me to find out more.
 I work as a Cognitive Hypnotherapist in Harley Street in London, which is a five-minute walk from Oxford Circus or Bond Street tube stations.

 Subscription to free online magazine.

-Perception is a free online magazine written by Cognitive Hypnotherapists who have trained at the internationally recognised Quest Institute in Regents University, London.
+A free online magazine written by Cognitive Hypnotherapists who have trained at the internationally recognised Quest Institute in Regents University, London.

 The magazine contains articles on personal development with great tips, techniques and knowledge shared.